So Haunt Me

 So Haunt Me is a British television sitcom about a family that moves into a home occupied by the ghost of its previous resident, a middle-aged Jewish mother.
 The show was created by Paul Mendelson, who also created the successful sitcoms May to December and My Hero.
 So Haunt Me was produced by Cinema Verity for the BBC, and aired on BBC1 as 18 half-hour episodes in three series and one special from February 1992 to February 1994.

 Plot summary

 Peter Rokeby loses his job as advertising copywriter, and resolves to become a freelance writer.
 Owing to this change in circumstances, he and his wife Sally move with their children Tammy and David into a more modest home in Meadow Road, Willesden.
 The family soon finds that the ghost of a previous owner, Yetta Feldman, still occupies the residence, and has been scaring occupants away for years.
-Yetta is a stereotypical interfering, middle-aged Jewish mother, who died suddenly after choking on a chicken bone.
-While Sally can both see and speak to their ghost, Peter, much to his frustration, initially cannot.
+Yetta is a stereotypical interfering, middle-aged Jewish mother who died suddenly after choking on a chicken bone in some chicken soup.
+While both Sally and David can both see and speak to their ghost, Peter, much to his frustration, initially cannot.
 The family agrees to help Yetta find her grown-up daughter Carole ("Carol-with-an-E").